-Toddler survives being swallowed by hippo
+Toddler survives hippo attack in Uganda

 - Published

-A two-year-old boy has fully recovered after he was swallowed headfirst by a hippopotamus near his home in southwestern Uganda.
+A two-year-old boy has survived being attacked by a hippopotamus near his home in southwestern Uganda.

 Iga Paul was playing near the shores of Lake Edward when the hippo struck.

-The animal grabbed the toddler "from the head and swallowed half of his body," police said in a statement.
+The animal grabbed the toddler and "swallowed half of his body", police said, who added a local man fought the hippo off by throwing stones.

-But he was freed after a local man who witnessed the attack threw stones at the hippo, forcing it to spit the boy out.

-"It took the bravery of one Chrispas Bagonza, who was nearby, to save the victim after he stoned the hippo and scared it, causing it to release the victim from its mouth," Katwe territorial police said.
+Uganda's wildlife authority have disputed this account, telling the BBC the boy was attacked rather than swallowed.

-After the attack, which took place on 4 December, the toddler was taken to a nearby medical centre where he was treated for his injuries.
+According to police, after the attack, which took place on 4 December, the toddler was taken to a nearby medical centre where he was treated for his injuries.

-He was later transferred to Bwera Hospital, where doctors have him a precautionary rabies vaccine.
+He was later transferred to Bwera Hospital, where doctors gave him a precautionary rabies vaccine.

 Police said the incident marked the first time a hippo had strayed from the lake and attacked anyone.
-But the animals - which can weight up to 1.5 tonnes - are estimated to kill around 500 people a year in Africa.
+But the animals - which can weight up to 1.5 tonnes (1,500kg) - are estimated to kill around 500 people a year in Africa.

 And officers warned locals that the animals can "see humans as a threat" and said that "any interaction can cause them to act strangely or aggressively".